wludh/frenchnewspapers/README.md

 $ pip3 install treetaggerwrapper
 ```

 For Part of Speech tagging, first install Tree Hugger by following the directions [here](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).
 You will want to install it into the root of the frenchnewspapers directory.
+This involves downloading four files from that link, but be careful that you don't unzip anything yourself.
+The installation script will do that for you.
 This involves creating a folder called 'tagger' in the project root, switching into that folder, and then running the install commands.
 Like so:
 ```bash
 $ cd tagger
 $ sh install-tagger.sh